Kathleen McGee: Personal life and death

+McGee was diagnosed with colorectal cancer in 2022.
+While she was considered cleared at one point, the cancer later spread to her liver, abdomen and behind her aorta.
+She died on November 3, 2024, at the age of 43.

 Awards and nominations

 McGee was nominated for a 2019 Canadian Comedy Award, in the "Best Taped Live Performance" category, for her show "Hot Mess," recorded at the Winnipeg Comedy Festival.